JFtechOfficial/ultimate-ambilight-setup/README.md

 ## ▶️ Usage

-Use your favorite [Hyperion client](https://play.google.com/store/apps/details?id=nl.hyperion.hyperionfree&hl=en_US) to select and run the clock effect: the second hand has a warmer color when outside is hot and it has a colder color when outside is cold.
+Use your favorite [Hyperion client](https://github.com/JFtechOfficial/hyperion-controller) to select and run the clock effect: the second hand has a warmer color when outside is hot and it has a colder color when outside is cold.

 Use buttons connected to the GPIO to launch effects or color, to go back to the capture mode, or safely turn off the Raspberry Pi.

-Use a fan connected to the GPIO: it will automatically start to spin when the CPU is above the `max_TEMP` threshold and will automatically stop when the CPU is below the `cutoff_TEMP` threshold.
+Use a fan connected to the GPIO: it will automatically start to spin when the CPU is above the max threshold and will automatically stop when the CPU is below the min threshold.

 Use [IFTTT](https://ifttt.com/) to interface Google Assistant with the Adafruit-IO mqtt broker.
 You can send:
 * to the "effect launching" topic *(the same topic assigned to* `effect-topic` *earlier)*